 Why Do We Have An Environmental Management System?

 Our environmental management system (EMS) is a a tool we use to enable us to manage our environmental responsibilities, including compliance, risk, impacts and emergencies.
+You can view the full list of EMS operational procedures here.

 Through our EMS, we can manage our environmental impacts in areas like resource consumption, waste production, control on emissions, biodiversity, travel, construction and refurbishment and sustainable procurement.